Diogenes Laertius: Legacy and assessment

 Nonetheless, modern scholars treat Diogenes's testimonia with caution, especially when he fails to cite his sources.
 Herbert S. Long warns: "Diogenes has acquired an importance out of all proportion to his merits because the loss of many primary sources and of the earlier secondary compilations has accidentally left him the chief continuous source for the history of Greek philosophy."
 Robert M. Strozier offers a somewhat more positive assessment of Diogenes Laertius's reliability, noting that many other ancient writers attempt to reinterpret and expand on the philosophical teachings they describe, something which Diogenes Laërtius rarely does.
 Strozier concludes, "Diogenes Laertius is, when he does not conflate hundreds of years of distinctions, reliable simply because he is a less competent thinker than those on whom he writes, is less liable to re-formulate statements and arguments, and especially in the case of Epicurus, less liable to interfere with the texts he quotes.
 He does, however, simplify."

 Despite his importance to the history of western philosophy and the controversy surrounding him, according to Gian Mario Cao, Diogenes Laërtius has still not received adequate philological attention.
 Both modern critical editions of his book, by H. S. Long (1964) and by M. Marcovich (1999) have received extensive criticism from scholars.

 He is criticized primarily for being overly concerned with superficial details of the philosophers' lives and lacking the intellectual capacity to explore their actual philosophical works with any penetration.
 However, according to statements of the 14th-century monk Walter Burley in his De vita et moribus philosophorum, the text of Diogenes seems to have been much fuller than that which we now possess.

 Reliability

 Although Diogenes had a will to objectivity and fact-checking, Diogenes's works are today seen as generally unreliable from a historical perspective.
 He is neither consistent nor reliable in some of his reports and some of the details he cites contain obvious errors.
 Some of them were probably introduced by copyists in the transmission of the text from antiquity, but some errors are undoubtedly due to Diogenes himself.
-The reliability of Diogenes' sources have also been questioned, since he uses comic poets as sources.
-Professor Brian Gregor suggests that readers will benefit from modern scholarly assistance while reading Diogenes' biographies, since they are "notoriously unreliable".
-Some scholars (e.g. Delfim Leão) state that Diogenes' unreliability is not entirely his responsibility and blame his sources instead.
+The reliability of Diogenes's sources have also been questioned, since he uses comic poets as sources.
+Professor Brian Gregor suggests that readers will benefit from modern scholarly assistance while reading Diogenes's biographies, since they are "notoriously unreliable".
+Some scholars (e.g. Delfim Leão) state that Diogenes's unreliability is not entirely his responsibility and blame his sources instead.